SaronTheAnalyst/Portfolio-Project/README.md

-Data Analyst Portfolio Project Repository
+# Data Analyst Portfolio Project Repository

-This Repository will hold all of the code and queries from my Portfolio Project.
+This Repository holds all of the datasets and dashboards from my Portfolio Project.